smilingthax/edider/README.md

  * Unknown / Unimplemented descriptors / extensions are kept as verbatim Buffer (so they round-trip properly).

+2. `lib/` also contains DMT, GMT and CVT timing tables / calculators, but there is no command-line tool for them yet.

 Copyright (c) 2020 Tobias Hoffmann

 License: https://opensource.org/licenses/MIT